hiepyeuh/nevron/docs/index.md

 More about memory module can be found in the [Memory](agent/memory.md) section.

-### Feedback Module
+### 3. Feedback Module

 Feedback module is responsible for processing action results and updating the Q-learning model for improved decision making.

-- **Core Functions**
+- **Functions**
     - Collects feedback from action execution
     - Evaluates action outcomes
     - Updates Q-learning parameters
     - Maintains feedback history

 - **Integration**
     - Direct integration with Planning Module
     - Performance metrics tracking

 More about feedback module can be found in the [Planning](agent/planning.md) section.

-### Tools
+### 4. Tools

 Nevron supports integrations with external services and APIs for extended functionality & integrations in diferent platforms.

 For development purposes, Nevron comes with a set of tools that can be used as a starting point for building your own tools and integrating more complex functionality to your AI agent.

 - **Telegram**
-    - Bot integration
+    - Telegram Bot integration
     - Channel/group support
-    - Message formatting
+    - HTML message formatting

 - **Twitter**
     - Tweet posting